gfoury/UX305FA-DSDT-Patch/README.md

 On the USB EFI partition, the only directory in `EFI/CLOVER/kexts` should be `Other`. `EFI/CLOVER/kexts/Other` should only contain `FakeSMC.kext` (from `downloads/kexts/RehabMan-FakeSMC-2015-1230.zip`) and `ApplePS2SmartTouchPad.kext` (from `SmartTouchPad_v4.4_Final_64bit.zip`).

 RehabMan's config file [`config_HD5300_5500_5600_6000.plist`] (https://github.com/RehabMan/OS-X-Clover-Laptop-Config/raw/master/config_HD5300_5500_5600_6000.plist) is a good choice for `config.plist`.
 Change `Graphics/Inject/Intel` to `false` for initial installation.

+There should not be any files in `EFI/CLOVER/ACPI/patched` yet.

 ### Copying files to USB